The Headless Children: Overview

 "The Real Me" is one of two songs the band covered and released as part of the Headless Children release, (the other being "Locomotive Breath", by Jethro Tull, which was the b-side of the single "Mean Man").
 "The Real Me" however was the only song of the two to make the album.
 The song was written by Pete Townshend of The Who's and is from their classic rock opera album, Quadrophenia.

 "Mean Man", written by Lawless, is about guitarist Chris Holmes' wild lifestyle and is dedicated to him.

 Lawless stated in an interview shortly after the release of the album, that "The Neutron Bomber", is about Ronald Reagan and the power he and America had over the world, with such a large nuclear arsenal.
 The song despite most likely being written during his presidency, was however released a few months after his retirement and the election of George H. W. Bush.
 Alternatively, in an interview entitled "Headhunter" published in the May/June 1989 edition of Metal Forces magazine, Lawless said the song "is about a guy named Ronny who I grew up with over in Staten Island who was the biggest mass fire starter in the history of the Northeast!
 And Ronny is somewhere right now where he's never ever gonna start fires again.
 Concrete and steel don't burn.
 Heh heh.
 He's in for triple life, you know?"

-"Forever Free" is a ballad typical of the time in the hard rock/heavy metal genre, which is supposedly a homage to Lynyrd Skynyrd's "Free Bird".
+"Forever Free" is a power ballad typical of the time in the hard rock/heavy metal genre, which is supposedly a homage to Lynyrd Skynyrd's "Free Bird".